Sequential Apportionment from Stationary Divisor Methods

-\begin{theorem} Given an apportionment sequence of $n$ parties $S=s_1, s_2, s_3, \ldots$, let $S_{i,j}$ be the subsequence created by extracting all the $i$'s and $j$s, for all $i<j$, and let $S^\prime_{i, j}$ correspond to $S_{i,j}$ with $i$ and $j$ replaced by $1$ and $2$ respectively.
-Then $S$ corresponds to a stationary divisor method if and only if $S_{i,j}^\prime$ satisfies equations (\ref{eq_k1}) and (\ref{eq_ki}) from Proposition \ref{prop:increasing} for all $i<j$ and if the intervals (\ref{c_interval}) have nonempty intersection.
-If that is the case, then $S$ corresponds to the stationary divisor method for all $c$ in that intersection. \end{theorem}
+Then $S$ is generated by a stationary divisor method if and only if $S_{i,j}^\prime$ for all $i < j$ satisfies Equations (\ref{eq_k1}) and (\ref{eq_ki}) from Proposition \ref{prop:increasing} with $p_i = q_i / \gcd(q_i,q_j)$ and $p_j = q_j / \gcd(q_i,q_j)$.
+If that is the case, then $S$ is generated by a stationary divisor method with cutpoint $c$ for all $c$ in that intersection of the intervals in Equation (\ref{c_interval}). \end{theorem}